ethereum/aleth/README.md

   --no-discovery                  Disable node discovery; implies --no-bootstrap --pin                           Only accept or connect to trusted peers

-CLIENT MINING:
-  -a [ --address ] <addr>         Set the author (mining payout) address (default: auto) -m [ --mining ] <on/off/number> Enable mining; optionally for a specified number of blocks (default: off) --extra-data arg                Set extra data for the sealed blocks

 BENCHMARKING MODE:
-  -M [ --benchmark ]           Benchmark for mining and exit --benchmark-warmup <seconds> Set the duration of warmup for the benchmark tests (default: 3) --benchmark-trial <seconds>  Set the duration for each trial for the benchmark tests (default: 3) --benchmark-trials <n>       Set the number of trials for the benchmark tests (default: 5)
+  -M,--benchmark               Benchmark for mining and exit --benchmark-warmup <seconds> Set the duration of warmup for the benchmark tests (default: 3) --benchmark-trial <seconds>  Set the duration for each trial for the benchmark tests (default: 3) --benchmark-trials <n>       Set the number of trials for the benchmark tests (default: 5)

 MINING CONFIGURATION:
-  -C [ --cpu ]                 When mining, use the CPU -t [ --mining-threads ] <n>  Limit number of CPU/GPU miners to n (default: use everything available on selected platform) --current-block <n>          Let the miner know the current block number at configuration time.
+  -C,--cpu                   When mining, use the CPU -t, --mining-threads <n>   Limit number of CPU/GPU miners to n (default: use everything available on selected platform) --current-block            Let the miner know the current block number at configuration time.
 Will help determine DAG size and required GPU memory
   --disable-submit-hashrate  When mining, don't submit hashrate to node

 IMPORT/EXPORT MODES:
   -I [ --import ] <file>      Import blocks from file -E [ --export ] <file>      Export blocks to file